Your Questions | Experts Answer

 - Yes.
 Our certification training courses include a carefully designed exam which tests your understanding in, and application of, the subject matter and related aspects regarding your work.

-- Our competency exam is not a quiz (which is generally utilized for awareness-type courses).
-A minimum passing mark of 80% is required to achieve certification.
+- Our knowledge competency exam is not a quiz (which is generally utilized for awareness-type courses).
+A minimum passing mark of 80% is required to achieve certification is required to receive a certificate of completion.

 - CSA does not “approve” nor endorse any training provider in Canada.
 In addition, training providers are not required to receive approval nor endorsement from CSA Group.